 We respect your privacy and do not tolerate spam.
 Please read below to find out how we process the information you’ve given us.

 In general, cookies are used to retain user preferences, store information for things like shopping baskets, and provide anonymous tracking data to third party applications like Google Analytics.
-As a rule, cookies will make your browsing experience better.
+As a rule, cookies will make your browsing experience better and our communication to you more relevant.

 The cookies we use can be categorised according to those identified by the ICC UK Cookie guide, as follows: